To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Loanpad* is one of the safest investments of any asset class available to lenders in the UK.

 Loanpad offers a phenomenal investment opportunity that should be one of the core investment products for any investor looking for solid returns.
-Just watch that you’re comfortable with the rates versus cash ISAs and savings accounts.
+Just watch that you’re comfortable with the rates versus cash ISAs and savings accounts, as they can sometimes get fairly close.

 What is Loanpad’s minimum lending amount and how many loans can I lend in?

 The minimum lending amount is £10, which is spread across all live loans and redistributed daily as new loans are made.
-I believe lenders will be sufficiently diversified across enough loans almost immediately.
+Lenders are sufficiently diversified across enough loans immediately.

-There is sufficient amount of loans available in the pipeline to keep lenders’ money spread widely.
+There are enough loans available in the pipeline to keep lenders’ money spread widely.

 Does Loanpad have an IFISA?